athomasliz/Notesaurus/docs/java/core.md

     final public static void main(String... args)
     ```
     - `public` is an access modifier.
-    - `static` is used as no object need to be created to execute the program.
+    - `static` is used as no object needs to be created to run the program.
     - `...` is called `varargs` variable argument lists.
-1. Compile and run the program with command below:
+1. Compile and run the program with commands below:
     ```
     javac Test.java
     java Test
     ```
-1. File must have extention .java.
+1. File extention must be .java.
 1. The result of compilation is .class file, i.e. bytecode.
 1. Shortcut for running single file source code.
     ```